-This question is a bit complicated because from a regulatory standpoint, the investment universe of a hedge fund is virtually unlimited, which means hedge funds can invest in anything they want.
-While hedge funds may invest in anything they like, each hedge fund has some limitations based on its investment mandate, a document every fund must have that creates parameters and guidelines for the investments of that fund.
+This question is a bit complicated because, from a regulatory standpoint, the investment universe of a hedge fund is virtually unlimited, which means hedge funds can invest in anything they want.
+While hedge funds may invest in anything they like, each hedge fund has some limitations based on its investment mandate, a document every fund must have that creates parameters and guidelines for that fund’s investments.
 Investment options for a hedge fund include currencies, derivatives, real estate, land, etc. Hedge funds may also invest in more typical investments, such as stocks.
 This wide range of investment options makes a hedge fund different from other, more limited investment vehicles such as mutual funds.

-This wide range of investment options may allow more flexibility, which can create more opportunities for high returns, but it may also come with higher risk.
+This wide range of investment options may allow more flexibility, creating more opportunities for high returns, but it may also come with higher risk.
 Anyone considering investing in a hedge fund should take the time to become familiar with the types of investments included in the fund’s portfolio and the level of risk these investments come with.
-A hedge fund’s portfolio could theoretically look almost exactly like that of a mutual fund and have a similar risk, though this is rarely the case.
+A hedge fund’s portfolio could theoretically look almost exactly like a mutual fund and have a similar risk, though this is rarely the case.

 Hedge Funds and Fees

 Another impact of less regulation on the unique compensation method used by hedge funds.
-The norm in the rest of the investing industry is to charge a percentage fee, around 1%, of the assets under management (AUM).
-While an investor may have some additional fees, such as transaction fees or custodian fees, it is generally this percentage of AUM that is the primary fee.
+The rest of the investing industry norm is to charge a percentage fee, around 1%, of the assets under management (AUM).
+While an investor may have additional costs, such as transaction fees or custodian fees, this percentage of AUM is the primary fee generally.